How To Make Truffle Salt At Home

 • Mix the truffle and salt – you’re looking for an even distribution.

-• Spread the combined salt mix out on a silicone dehydrator sheet and dehydrate at 38°C (100°F) overnight (or for 8 hours).
+• Spread the combined salt mix out on a silicone dehydrator sheet and dehydrate at 100°F/38°C overnight (or for 8 hours).

-• Pour the finished salt into a jar with a tight-fitting lid and keep in a cool dark place.
-It will keep this way for 2-3 months.
-It can still be used after this though the pungency of the truffle will be greatly reduced.
+• Once cooled, pour the finished salt into a jar with a tight-fitting lid and keep in a cool dark place.
+It will keep this way for a few months or up to a year.
+It can still be used after this though the pungency of the truffle may start to reduce.

 Tomatoes On ToastPin